 At an HR training for my day job in 2008, the content was so soul-sucking and dry that I got out a pen and started writing the novel that had been in my head for ten years.
 I't's tentatively titled Momenta, and you can read the summary here.
 Five years later, it's finally ready, and I hope to someday find it an audience.

 I wrote an article for School Library Journal entitled "What Teens are Really Reading."
 Last June, I was featured on the website Dear Teen Me, and I was asked to contribute a chapter to the forthcoming Now Write!
 Science Fiction, Fantasy and Horror.

 a YA Fantasy complete at 80,000 words.

-My other novel, ANDERSON’S CURSE, is a YA Paranormal Horror complete at 79,000 words.
+My novel ANDERSON’S CURSE is a YA Paranormal Horror complete at 79,000 words.

 I was asked to write a chapter on character development for this book, and it was tons of fun.
 The book will release February 2014.